reedchen19/cyclegan_verasonics/README.md

      - `verasonics/external_process/custom_onnx_unet113.mat`
      - `verasonics/external_process/custom_onnx_cyclegan.mat`
      - `verasonics/external_process/combined_model.mat`
+   - `verasonics/external_process/test_DAGNetwork.m` can be used to load and test the saved DAGNetworks.

-> **Note**: Later MATLAB versions support a wider range of TensorFlow layers with `importTensorFlowNetwork` and `importTensorFlowLayers`, which may simplify some of these steps.
+> **Note**: This code was successfully tested on MATLAB R2019a and R2019b.
+The code fails on MATLAB R2020b and later due to changes to the Deep Learning Toolbox.
+Later MATLAB versions support a wider range of TensorFlow layers with `importTensorFlowNetwork` and `importTensorFlowLayers`, which may simplify some of these steps.
 However, the Verasonics Vantage system in this study supported only MATLAB R2019a.

 ---